devopsdays/devopsdays-web/content/events/2023-austin/registration.md

 ### Get Your Tickets!

 You can register for DevOpsDays Austin beginning **February 15th** using <a href="https://www.eventbrite.com/e/devopsdays-austin-2023-tickets-528911387197" rel="noopener noreferrer" target="_blank">Eventbrite</a>  or using the button below.

-Early Bird tickets will be available February 15 - March 14th.
+- Early Bird tickets will be available **February 15th - March 14th**.
+- General Admission tickets will be available **March 15 - May 3rd**.

 <!-- Noscript content for added SEO -->
 <noscript><a href="https://www.eventbrite.com/e/devopsdays-austin-2023-tickets-528911387197" rel="noopener noreferrer" target="_blank">Buy Tickets on Eventbrite</a></noscript>